CPVL: Protein

 The designation of CPVL is a true serine carboxypeptidase.
 Although the primary sequence displays the expected serine carboxypeptidase active site, the enzymatic activity remains to be demonstrated.
 The primary sequence of CPVL contains a putative signal sequence, four potential N-linked glycosylation sites and four myristoylation sites, but no transmembrane domain, suggesting that it may be luminal in an organelle and/or involved in the secretory pathway.

 Function

 Although the primary sequence of CPVL bears every hallmarks of a serine carboxypeptidase, the enzymatic function of CPVL has not been confirmed.
 On the basis of its localization, CPVL is postulated to play a role in the biosynthesis of secretory molecules or in the processing and transport of peptides for loading onto MHC I molecules, or in MHC II-dependent APC functions.
-The high-level expression of CPVL mRNA in heart and kidney implies that CPVL may also have extraimmune functions, such as regulation of cardiovascular homeostasis.
+The high-level expression of CPVL mRNA in heart and kidney implies that CPVL may also have extra immune functions, such as regulation of cardiovascular homeostasis.